brandur/sorg/content/passages/003-koya.md

 edges, and an electric heater underneath -- a perfect place to take refuge during frigid evenings.
-It's common knowledge in the country that once you're under a kotatsu, you can't get back out (it's just too comfortable).
+It's common knowledge in the country that once you're under a kotatsu, you can't get back out (it's too comfortable).
 Every word of it is true.

 ### A wintery morning (#wintery-morning)